 - Go to the Google Play Store and then click on three horizontal lines

 - Again, click on Settings

-- In this step, you have to scroll down & make a click on Build version
+- In this step, you have to scroll down & make click on the Build version

-- Here, you’ll see the message, just the message carefully and hit ok option
+- Here, you’ll see the message, just the message carefully and hit the ok option

 - Finally, the Google play store has been updated completely.